BesuDesta/next-portfolio/README.md

 </details>

 **data.ts for Projects:**
-The data.ts file in the projects folder is where your information on your projects go.
-You can add as many opjects in the array to then get mapped and displayed in the project component.
+The data.ts file in the projects folder is where you can define all your project details.
+Add as many objects as you'd like to the array, and they will automatically be mapped and displayed within the **project component**.

 **Public folder:**
-The public folder holds all the images, icons, resume, etc, needed for your project.
+The public folder holds all of your images, icons, resume(s) and etc. You can update this folder with more content related to your project needs.

-<h1>Why you should use this template</h1>
+<h1>Why should you use this template❓</h1>

-1. **Because its cool!**
+1. **Because, it's cool!**

-2. **Clean and scalable code**
+2. **Clean and scalable code.**

-3. **Seo optimized**
+3. **SEO optimized.**

-4. **Great web performance**
+4. **Great web performance.**
 <p >
   <img src="./public/template-images/performance.png" alt="Project Banner" width="600">
 </p>

-5. **Ready to deploy in minutes**
+5. **Ready to deploy in minutes!**

 <h1>Deploying on vercel</h1>